Andra10/scraping-setup/README.md

 # scraping-intro-setup

-Scraping infos from "https://pagellapolitica.it", italian website about italian politicians statements & fact-checkings
+Scraping infos from "https://pagellapolitica.it", website about italian politicians statements & fact-checkings
+infos: name, boolean value, date, actual fact-check

 # How to start